garrekstemo/Optics-Tutorials/ReadMe.md

 ## Data analysis and programming in Julia

-The data analysis portion of these tutorials are in [a separate GitHub repository](https://github.com/garrekstemo/Julia-spectroscopy-tutorials).
+The data analysis portion of these tutorials are in [a separate GitHub repository](https://github.com/garrekstemo/Julia-spectroscopy-tutorials) and are to be given to students when they begin analysis.

 After students complete an experiment lesson, they will analyze their results using Julia.
 It is important not only for students to develop skills in data analysis, but also to learn basic programming skills.